AtrCheema/AI4Water/docs/source/model.rst

 The `Model` class uses a python dictionary to build layers of neural networks.

 To build Tensorflow based models using python dictionary see the guide for :doc:`declarative_def_tf`.
-To build pytorch based NN models using python dicitonary see the guide for  :doc:`declarative_def_torch` .
+To build pytorch based NN models using python dictionary see the guide for  :doc:`declarative_def_torch` .

 .. autoclass:: ai4water._main.BaseModel